 You may not have worked full-time before as an entry-level candidate, meaning you don’t have much experience.
 If you’ve ever held any part-time job, include it in the experience section.
 Don’t mind whether it’s relevant to the job you’re applying for or not.
 Previous employment shows potential employers that you’ve some working experience and can complete tasks.
 Other things you can include in the experience section include:

 If you’ve ever participated in any volunteer work, include the details in the work experience section.
 Volunteer work also counts, especially if you were actively engaged in a specific role.

 Are there projects you undertook as part of your coursework?
-Include them too in this section.
-Projects can showcase your skills and interests, especially when applicable to the position you have applied for.
+Include them, too, in this section.
+Projects can showcase your skills and interests, especially when applied to the position you have applied for.

 C. Internships or Apprenticeships

 If you’ve been on an internship or apprenticeship program, state that in the work experience section.
 Even if the internship was in a different field from what you’re applying for, it could increase the chance of being hired.

 If you have participated in an organization, that also counts as experience.
 It even gets better if you have been in a leadership position.
 It discloses your leadership skills and experiences working with others.